bpmolinari/nina/content/family/ohanlon/_index.md

 Dr Steven followed them to Australia.
 He was [registered to practice](http://nla.gov.au/nla.news-article220078738) on 9 February 1921.
-They lived for some time in Gladesville, Sydney.
+They lived for some time in Gladesville, Sydney, and had two more children.
 It would seem they eventually separated.
 Arthur moved to Queensland, and then to Melbourne.
 Elizabeth died in Sydney, in 1959.

 Helena Josephine married Michael Galligan in St Kilda in 1917.
 They lived in Sydney.
-The arithmetic of "Eddie's will" would suggest they had two children.
-I have not been able to determine any details.
+They do not seem to have had any children.

 ## Parent Generation